readthedocs/readthedocs.org/docs/user/guides/redirects.rst

    If you need to apply a redirect for files that exist, you can have a :guilabel:`Apply even if the page exists` option visible.
    **This option is only available on some plan levels**.
-   Please ask support if you need it for some reason.
+   Please ask support to enable it for you.

 Defining the redirect rule